schemahero/schemahero-docs/docs/source/connecting-databases/connection-uri.md

         value: postgres://username:password@host:5432/db_name
 ```

-Covered in the next page is how to use a Kubernetes Secret to provide this connection string.
+the next page covers how to use a Kubernetes Secret to provide this connection string.